HolySniper1/Good-link-AI/README.md

 🔹 Backend logic to handle more advanced features like AI yield prediction.
 🔹 User authentication and farmer profiles if needed.

+✅ The app receives soil data from your robot
+✅ The soil dashboard screen is available
+✅ The app is connected to sensors (Bluetooth/WiFi data input) ✅ Fully implemented crop recommendation logic based on soil + weather data

 ## Getting Started
 ```bash
 npm install